 2004 Act requires that LPAs produce a Statement of Community Involvement (SCI).
 The Authority prepared a new SCI - Planning: Having Your Say, which was adopted in January 2016.
+Following new regulations regarding Neighbourhood Plans it has been necessary to revise the SCI.
+This revised version (November 2018) is adopted alongside this LDS.
 No further work is planned on the SCI within the timeframe of this SCI.